Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 The goal of this class is to improve and develop your JavaScript skill, knowledge, and to further develop your skills in software development.

 By the end of the class you should be able to:

 - Use functions and variables to create front end applications
-- Use For loops
+- Write For loops in JavaScript
-- Us if statements
+- Write if statements in JavaScript
+- Use Canvas to draw bitmap graphics
+- Describe program flow

 <!-- > -->

-## Your Goals
+### Your Goals

 These are the two goals that will bring you success.